cindidong/DH110/Assignments/6/README.md

 ### Color
 The participant preferred the second variant, as they preferred the higher contrast between the background and the text (compared to the first variant).
 I was also surprised by this, as I designed the website with the first variant.
 They also liked the idea of a dark mode.

+### Results
+I changed my design to have the 3rd typography (Jost) variant and the 2nd color variant (lighter background).

 ## Accessibility Check
 ### Background Color Contrast Check